Edinburgh-Chemistry-Teaching/ResearchTechniques_MD/Session1/Intro2BASH_S1.md

 `pwd` stands for **p**rint **w**orking **d**irectory

-Which will return the line:
+Which will return the line, like:

 ```bash
 /Users/nelle
 ```
-Every time you type in `cd` without anything after, you will land in this location.
+Every time you type in `cd` without anything after the command, you will land in this location.

 Use the command `ls` to **l**i**s**t the contents of this current directory: